-The Strategy for Protecting and Restoring the Chesapeake Bay Watershed, issued under Executive Order 13508, sets a goal of protecting an additional two million acres of lands throughout the watershed currently identified as high conservation priorities at the federal, state or local level, including 695,000 acres of forest land of highest value for maintaining water quality.
-This goal, set for 2025, expands the scope of previous land conservation tracking efforts to include protected lands throughout the entire Chesapeake Bay watershed.
+In 2014, the Chesapeake Bay Program adopted a goal to, by 2025, protect an additional two million acres of lands throughout the watershed—currently identified as high-conservation priorities at the federal, state or local level—including 225,000 acres of wetlands and 695,000 acres of forest land of highest value for maintaining water quality.

 A New Approach to Tracking Protected Lands

-Regional tracking of permanently protected lands towards the Chesapeake 2000 Agreement goal was conducted from 2000 to 2010 through a tabular data call process.
-The expansion to watershed-wide tracking, advances in geospatial data, and a broad regional commitment among many partners to land conservation data sharing through LandScope Chesapeake created a need for transitioning to tracking protected lands in a GIS environment.
+Until 2010, the regional tracking of protected lands was conducted through a tabular data cell process.
+Advances in geospatial data, the expansion to watershed-wide tracking and a broad commitment among partners to share data through LandScope Chesapeake fueled a transition to tracking protected lands in a GIS environment.

 Unlike pure tabular data, land protection information associated with a GIS database better serves the needs of multiple users and objectives.
-It allows visualizing protected lands on the landscape and assessing progress relative to various conservation goals, such as protecting targeted ecological areas, wildlife corridors, forested shorelines, etc.
+It allows us to visualize protected lands on the landscape and assess progress relative to various conservation goals, such as protecting certain ecological areas, wildlife corridors or forested shorelines.

 Chesapeake Bay Program